Building Resilience for Advance Care Planning (ACP) in Chinese Americans

 Study Description

-The overall objective of this cross-sectional pilot study is to develop a culturally tailored resilience-building intervention for Chinese Americans with cancer or heart disease in Chicago.
-A qualitative analysis of semi-structured interviews will be conducted to identify how religious leaders addressed death-related topics with Chinese Americans with cancer or heart disease in Chicago.
-In addition, a usability test of a resilience-building intervention prototype will be conducted to to understand the feasibility and acceptability among 18 pairs of Chinese Americans and their family caregivers (9 pairs with cancer and 9 pairs with heart disease).
+The overall objective of this pilot study is to develop a culturally tailored resilience-building intervention for Chinese Americans with cancer or heart disease in Chicago.
+A qualitative analysis of semi-structured interviews will be conducted to identify how religious leaders addressed death-related topics with Chinese Americans with cancer, heart disease, or hypertension in Chicago.
+In addition, a mixed-method study using surveys and focus groups to understand the readiness, support, and resources of Chinese Americans living in Chicago to participate in ACP discussions with their family.
+Finally, a usability study will ask Chinese Americans with cancer, high blood pressure, or heart disease, and their family members, to share feedback on an ACP pamphlet designed for Chinese Americans.

 Connect with a study center